Your Park Stories

 April 15, 2020

-Recently we asked if you could share your most treasured memories of the 164 sites being removed from Alberta’s Parks system.
+Recently we asked if you could share your most treasured memories of the 164 sites being removed from Alberta’s Parks system (See Optimizing Alberta Parks for the full list).
 Your response blew us away!

 We heard stories about first park experiences, family adventures, favourite birding locations, beloved trails, and unforgettable life lessons.
 You acknowledged the value of these places, not only to gather as a community or in seeking quiet space for reflection, but for their ecological significance – what they mean for migrating birds in need of a stopover, wandering grizzly bears, and as dark sky preserves.